jirizoudun/PromiseKit/Documentation/GettingStarted.md

 However this is a blessing and a curse, as the Swift compiler often will fail to infer return types.
 See our [Troubleshooting Guide](Troubleshooting.md) if you require further assistance.

+> By adding `done` to PromiseKit 5 we have managed to avoid many of the common pain points in using PromiseKit and Swift.
+This was also our justification for making you specify `.pending` when using the Promise initializer (although this has been less successful as Swift will choose the `Promise(value:)` initializer if you don’t specify `.pending` which is our main reason for holding off on releasing version 5).

 # Further Reading